SaeeBiwalkar/ToDo-App/README.md

 ## Overview

-This To-Do Reminder App provides a simple way to manage tasks.
-It exposes RESTful APIs to create, view, update, delete individual tasks, and delete all tasks.
-The app uses FastAPI for the backend, PostgreSQL for the database, and a simple HTML, CSS, and JavaScript frontend for interaction.
+ To-Do Reminder App allows users to manage tasks with functionalities to create, view, update, and delete individual tasks, as well as delete all tasks at once.
+The app exposes RESTful APIs for these operations and is built with FastAPI for the backend, PostgreSQL for the database, and a simple HTML, CSS, and JavaScript frontend for interaction.

 ## Features